natem-nvsd/atsugami/README.md

 ### Notes
 *	Limit of 999,999x999,999px
-*	Crashes when a file which has already been imported is imported again
+*	Crashes when a file is imported

 ### Dependencies
 PostgreSQL (Tested on 14 and 14.1)